Traditional Guiding vs. The Future of Guiding in Istanbul

 Sure, some travelers might be momentarily impressed.
 But what will they actually remember a decade down the line?

-Not the date.
+Not the inscription, the date.

 Not the dry details.